BND Hamburger Icon

 Even just getting to know the people on your immediate team can improve your mood and help you work together better.

 Projects “can be very stressful if you’re working with people you don’t know well,” Paley said.
-“Lead the team you’re working with through team-building exercises when you have downtime – whether it’s playing a cooperative game, going out for food or just doing something you all love – together in your free time.”
+“Lead the team you’re working with through team-building exercises when you have downtime — whether it’s playing a cooperative game, going out for food or doing something you all love — together in your free time.”

 3. Unplug.

-Being connected via your mobile device 24/7 comes with its own set of stressors.
-Constant phone calls, texts and email updates have become overwhelming, especially when you’re answering messages after clocking out for the evening.
 Although there may be some instances where you must stay connected with your team after hours, it is in your best interest to take advantage of your well-deserved downtime to relax and recharge.
-This can help to not only reduce stress, but also avoid employee burnout.
+This can help to not only reduce stress but also combat workplace burnout.

 Another way to unplug is to say yes more often when co-workers offer help on a big project or are willing to collaborate.
-This alleviates some workload and serves as a stress reducer, and staying organized and on task allows for a more productive workflow.
+This alleviates some workload and serves as a stress reducer and staying organized and on task allows for a more productive workflow.

 4. Keep a handwritten to-do list.